 When a child discloses sexual abuse, it can rock the entire family system.

 Early intervention for the child survivor is important, but many families are unsure of how to support their child(ren), and ultimately how to move forward as a safe and healthy family unit.
 Parent support groups are being provided to offer psychoeducation and support to families who have experienced sexual abuse.
-Licensed mental health therapists oversee the program and lead the groups, at times with a master’s level intern as co-facilitator.
+Licensed mental health therapists and master’s level interns oversee the program and lead the groups.

 You cannot heal the child without supporting the caretaker.